The Wine: Rosabella Rosato 2021

-Vajra Rosabella is a rose' natural wine made from certified organic Nebbiolo grapes grown in Piemonte, Northern Italy.
+Vajra Rosabella is made from certified organic Nebbiolo grapes grown in Piemonte, Northern Italy.
 Rosabella is a light and dry rose' wine with notes of raspberry, strawberry, and violets.

 The Producer: Vajra